deslee/le3-gatsby/README.md

 ## To Dos:

+* Modify markdown to use gatsby-image for images
+* Modify markdown to use gatsby-link for links
-1. Create a "View Source" link in the post footer that links to the markdown file on github
+* Create a "View Source" link in the post footer that links to the markdown file on github
-2. Create configurable "templates" in the frontmatter so different pages can have their own look and feel
+* Create configurable "templates" in the frontmatter so different pages can have their own look and feel
     * Maybe a variable for "table of contents" that when enabled displays a table of contents with anchor links to each heading
         * must research a markdown processor for this